 When Is a Pedestrian Liable for an Accident?

-Passenger and commercial vehicles have a number of safety features that protect their occupants.
+Passenger and commercial vehicles have several safety features that protect their occupants.
 Pedestrians have none.
 Because of their vulnerability, people mistakenly assume that the driver is always at fault for a collision.

 However, pedestrians may be liable for traffic accidents when they are found to have caused the crash, either intentionally or through negligence.
 This can include anything from jaywalking on a busy street to using a crosswalk while the “don’t walk” sign is on.

-When pedestrians fail to exercise reasonable care while walking, they may be found liable.
+Pedestrians may be liable when they fail to exercise reasonable care while walking.
 For this reason, it is important when walking along a roadway to always follow HIDOT’s guidelines.

 Consider this example: A speeding driver hits a jaywalking pedestrian.
 In serious injury cases where fault is shared, a skilled attorney can help identify who is to blame for a pedestrian accident.